-Nurses - about 2 months ago
+Nurses - 4 months ago

 Becoming a registered nurse is an exciting milestone, but there’s a notable shift in pressure with nurses finding themselves out on their own for the first time.
 While training to be a nurse involves gaining hands-on experience, the emphasis shifts from studying and exams to being responsible for real patients in your care.
 And it’s this transition that can sometimes result in anxiety.